-Assignment of benefits: Authorization from the patient to the insurance carrier to forward payment directly to the endodontist for covered procedures.
+Authorization from the patient to the insurance carrier to forward payment directly to the endodontist for treatment provided.

-Claim: Statement sent to an insurance carrier that lists the treatment performed, the date of that treatment and an itemization of associated costs.
-It serves as the basis for payment of benefits.
+A statement sent to an insurance carrier that lists the date of service and performed procedures with associated costs.
+It serves as the basis for insurances to provide payment of benefits.

-Coverage: The benefits available to you under your plan.
+The benefits available to you under your insurance plan.

-Deductible: The amount you are responsible to pay before the insurance carrier will allow your benefit plan to pay the endodontist.
+The amount you are responsible to pay before your insurance carrier starts paying for covered services.

-EOB: Identifies the benefits (the amount your insurance carrier is willing to pay) and charges covered and not covered by your plan.
+Identifies your benefits, the percentage your insurance carrier is willing to pay, and procedures that are and are not covered by your plan.

-Patient portion: The dollar amount that you will be responsible for paying if your insurance payment does not cover the entire fee.
+The dollar amount that you will be responsible to pay if your insurance payment does not cover the entire fee.

-UCR: A term used by insurance companies to describe the amount they are willing to pay for a particular endodontic procedure.
+A term used by insurance companies to describe the amount they are willing to pay for a particular procedure.